Lynge-Kronborg Herred

 Lynge-Kronborg Herred (Lynge-Kronborg Herred Hundred) was an administrative division in Frederiksborg County in the northern part of the island of Zealand, Denmark.
-It was created when Lynge Herred was divided into Lynge-Kronborg Herred and Lynge-Frederiksborg Herred in 1862, and disappeared with the adoption of the Administration of Justice Act (Retsplejeloven) in 1919.
+It was created when Lynge Herred was divided into Lynge-Kronborg Herred and Lynge-Frederiksborg Herred around 1562, and disappeared with the adoption of the Administration of Justice Act (Retsplejeloven) in 1919.
 The only market town in Lynge-Kronborg Herred was Helsingør.

 Parishes

 The following present-day parishes are located in the former Lynge-KronborgHerred: